official-antistasi-community/A3-Antistasi-Docs/source/dev_guide/admins/DebugConsoleCommands.rst

       Repair Buildings
       ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-      Run as server.
+      Run as local.
 Repairs the building that you are looking at.

       .. rst-class:: code-block-3
       .. code-block:: guess

          [cursorObject] remoteExec ["A3A_fnc_repairRuinedBuilding", 2]

+      .. rst-class:: .code-paragraph

       Run as server.
 Repairs all buildings in the area of a marker.
+Replace :code:`"marker"` with the real name of a marker, e.g :code:`“outpost_1”`

       .. rst-class:: code-block-3
       .. code-block:: guess